+In classical data contexts, generative models play a role analogous to tensor networks for quantum many-body states.
+These models aim to replicate the probability distribution of datasets, such as images and text.
+Given a dataset $\mathcal{D}$ with $M$ samples $\{\boldsymbol{x}_1,\ldots,\boldsymbol{x}_M\}$ sampled from the true distribution $\Pdata(\boldsymbol{x})$, the task of generative modeling is to construct a model distribution $\Pmodel(\boldsymbol{x})$ capable of generating new samples resembling the original data.

+Generative models fall into two categories: explicit density models and implicit density models.
+Explicit density models directly learn $\Pmodel(\boldsymbol{x})$ and allow computation of probabilities for any input $\boldsymbol{x}$.
+Examples include probabilistic graphical models~\cite{Bishop2006Pattern}, autoregressive neural networks~\cite{PixelRCNN,VanDenOord2016Conditional,Uria2016Neural,Salimans2017PixelCNN}, and sequence models in natural language processing~\cite{Sutskever2011Generating}.
+Some tensor networks, known in machine learning as Tensor Trains~\cite{Oseledets2011TensorTrain} and Tensor Trees, also belong to this category and benefit from efficient contraction properties.
+Implicit density models, such as Boltzmann machines~\cite{Salakhutdinov2010Efficient} and generative adversarial networks (GANs)~\cite{GAN}, generate data samples without explicitly computing probabilities.
+Although PEPS are theoretically explicit density models, the computational complexity of contracting them exactly (which is~\#P-Complete~\cite{Schuch2007Computational}) necessitates approximate contraction methods, categorizing them as implicit models in practice~\cite{Lubasch2014Unifying}.
+Both model types have demonstrated success across various tasks.
+Explicit models are particularly valuable when the log-likelihood needs to be computed, whereas implicit models excel in high-quality sample generation.

+Drawing from experiences in quantum many-body physics, for a model (whether a neural network or tensor network) to effectively learn a dataset, it must be capable of generating probability distributions with MI scaling that is at least as rapid as that of the actual data.
+Thus, we investigate the MI scaling behavior in classical data to assess the scalability of tensor networks as generative models for large-scale machine learning tasks.

-As illustrated in Fig.~\ref{fig:A-schematic-illustration}, we divide the system into two subsystems $A$ and $B$ and analyze their mutual information $I(A:B)$.
-In one-dimensional data such as text, we consider the left : right partition.
-In two-dimensional data (images), we consider two kinds of separations.
-The first kind is a horizontal cut that partitions the system into top : bottom ($\text{T}:\text{B}$) regions, where $L$ denotes the length of the top region.
-The second is the center : surroundings partition ($\text{C}:\text{S}$), where $L$ denotes the side of the central square.
+As illustrated in Fig.~\ref{fig:A-schematic-illustration}, we partition the data into two subsystems, $A$ and $B$, to study their mutual information $I(A:B)$.
+For one-dimensional data like text, we use a left-right partition.
+For two-dimensional data, such as images, we examine two types of separations.
+The first is a horizontal cut, dividing the system into top-bottom ($\text{T}:\text{B}$) regions, with $L$ representing the length of the top region.
+The second is a center-surroundings partition ($\text{C}:\text{S}$), where $L$ is the side length of the central square.